Admission Application Procedures

 For questions related to admission to the program, please contact Sophie Thompson, Admissions Coordinator, by email at email@example.com. or by telephone at (865) 293-4532.

-The deadline for submitting a completed application and all supplemental application materials in applying for admission to the Summer 2019 term of the South College Doctor of Physical Therapy Program is May 15, 2019.
+The deadline for submitting a completed application and all supplemental application materials in applying for admission to the Summer 2020 term of the South College Doctor of Physical Therapy Program is May 15, 2020.
+Pending CAPTE approval, we will be adding a January 2020 start.
+The deadline for submitting a completed application is November 15, 2019.